-Once you have performed a few crawls with Yioop, you can use the Mix Crawls activity to create standard User role.
+Once you have performed a few crawls with Yioop, you can use the Mix Crawls activity to create mixture of your crawls.
 This section describes how to create crawl mixes which are processed when a query comes in to Yioop.
 Once one has created such a crawl mix, an admin user can make a new index which consists of results of the crawl mix ("materialize it") by doing an archive crawl of the crawl mix.
 The Archive Crawl Options subsection has more details on how to do this latter operation.
 The main Mix Crawls activity looks like:

-The first form allows you to name and create a new crawl mixture.
-Clicking "Create" sends you to a second page where you can provide information about how the mixture should be built.
-Beneath the Create mix form is a table listing all the previously created crawl mixes.
-Above this listing, but below the Create form is a standard set of nav elements for selecting which mixes will be displayed in this table.
-A Crawl mix is "owned" by the user who creates that mix.
-The table only lists crawl mixes "owned" by the user.
+The add icon on this activity take you to a form that allows you to name and create a new, empty crawl mixture.
+This mix would then appear in the Mixes table that one can see in the image above.
+Each row in the Mixes table corresponds to one crawl mix.
 The first column has the name of the mix, the second column says how the mix is built out of component crawls, and the actions columns allows you to edit the mix, set it as the default index for Yioop search results, or delete the mix.
-You can also append "m:name+of+mix" or "mix:name+of+mix" to a query to use that quiz without having to set it as the index.
-When you create a new mix, and are logged in so Yioop knows the mix belongs to you, your mix will also show up on the Settings page.
-The "Share" column pops a link where you can share a crawl mix with a Yioop Group.
-This will post a message with a link to that group so that others can import your mix into their lists of mixes.
-Creating a new mix or editing an existing mix sends you to a second page:
+You can also append "m:name+of+mix" or "mix:name+of+mix" to a query to use that crawl mix without having to set it as the index.
+Editing an existing mix sends you to a second page: